jlevy/og-equity-compensation/README.md

 While [a lot of information](#further-reading) on this topic is just a Google search away, the best resources are scattered about.
-Many blogs and articles focus only on a narrow topic, are getting older, or are on sites supported by ads or the sale of products.
+Many blogs and articles focus only on a narrow topic, are getting older, or are on sites filled with ads or marketing copy.
 In contrast, this Guide is written to be:

 - **Reliable**: We do not promote any investor, company, or product.
   We link liberally, so you can get more detail and perspectives.
-- **Clear**: We keep things brief and precise, but don’t over-simplify.
+- **Clear**: We keep things brief and precise, but don’t oversimplify.
 - **Practical**: We include concrete details, advice, and pitfalls.
 - **Thoughtful**: We try to give context around the dry topics.
   Some issues are also controversial or just confusing, and we work to cover points of view